 This strenuous program will demand the best effort of well-prepared and well-motivated students.
 Successful completion will require consultation each semester with the program advisers and careful scheduling of courses on both campuses.
-Students in the dual degree program must maintain a 2.8 or higher overall and technical GPA in order to remain eligible for the engineering degree.
+Students in the dual degree program must maintain a 2.8 or higher overall and technical GPA and remain in good academic and behavioral standing in order to remain eligible for the engineering degree.
 Specifically:

 Note: Grades in classes taken at other institutions (institutions other than University of Notre Dame and Saint Mary’s College) are not included in the technical and cumulative average GPA of the students.
 These courses, if approved, are listed on the student’s transcripts and may be used to fulfill requirements.

-Saint Mary’s has a long history of providing quality international programs as an essential part of our educational mission—forming women leaders who will make a difference in the world.
-As this world becomes increasingly interdependent, the College offers an expanding range of semester, year, semester break, and summer study and service programs in a wide variety of countries, and encourages students to take advantage of them.
-Learn more about the various Study Abroad opportunities.
+Saint Mary’s has a long history of providing quality international programs as an essential part of our educational mission—forming women leaders who will make a difference in the world (learn more about the various Study Abroad opportunities (p.
+50)).
+Summer experiences, including those offered by the University of Notre Dame, College of Engineering, are encouraged.